vicramon/ember-tutorial/chapters/searching-leads.md

 The `leads` property looks to see if there is a search string.
 If there is, it returns `searchedLeads`.
 If there isn't, it returns `@`. `@` in an `ArrayController` references the array of models that it is wrapping.

 `searchedLeads` gets the search string and lower cases it.
-It then runs `filter` on `@`, which is the list of leads, and returns the leads for which the search string is inside the full name.
+It then runs `filter` on `@`, which is the list of leads, and returns the leads where the full name includes the search string.

 `searchedLeads` needs to watch `@each.fullName', which means that the property will be updated whenever the full name of any lead changes.